TrustworthyComputing/Zilch/README.md

 In simple terms, the below zMIPS program adds 1+101+2+102+3+103 and prints it through the `answer` instruction.
 ```
 __loop__
-    read $r0, $r0, 0        ; consume next word from public tape and store it to r0
+    pubread $r0, $r0, 0        ; consume next word from public tape and store it to r0
-    read $r1, $r1, 1        ; consume next word from auxiliary tape and store it to r1
+    secread $r1, $r1, 1        ; consume next word from auxiliary tape and store it to r1

     add $r2, $r0, $r2       ; add them together
     add $r2, $r1, $r2       ; r2 = r0 + r1 + r2